redndgreen8/hmcnc/README.md

 ### Key Features Explained

-#### 1. Zero-Inflated Negative Binomial (ZINB) Emission Models
+#### 1. Negative Binomial (NB) & Zero-Inflated Negative Binomial (ZINB) Models
-Traditional Poisson coverage models fail on long-read datasets because read-depth variance (overdispersion) typically exceeds the mean. `hmcnc` models read-depth and clipping signatures using Negative Binomial distributions and resolves excess zero-observations (zero-inflation) dynamically via Newton-Raphson updates during Baum-Welch M-steps.
+Traditional Poisson coverage models fail on long-read datasets because variance (overdispersion) typically exceeds the mean. `hmcnc` addresses this by modeling **read depth** using a standard **Negative Binomial (NB)** distribution, and **clipping signatures** using a **Zero-Inflated Negative Binomial (ZINB)** distribution to handle excess zero-observations at non-breakpoint regions.
+The dispersion parameters are resolved dynamically via Newton-Raphson updates during the Baum-Welch M-steps.

 #### 2. Directional Clipping Signatures
 Modern long-read aligners (like `minimap2` and `pbmm2`) emit supplementary alignments at structural variant breakpoints rather than primary soft-clips. `hmcnc` separates these breakpoints into **leading (left)** and **trailing (right)** signals.